Tests to Evaluate the Pancreas

 Secretin pancreatic function test

-The secretin stimulation test measures the ability of the pancreas to respond to the hormone secretin.
-The small intestines produce secretin in the presence of partially digested food.
+The secretin pancreatic function test measures the ability of the pancreas to respond to the hormone secretin.
+The small intestine produces secretin in the presence of partially digested food.
 Normally, secretin stimulates the pancreas to secrete a fluid with a high concentration of bicarbonate.
-This fluid neutralizes stomach acid and is necessary for a number of enzymes to function in the breakdown and absorption of food.
-People with diseases involving the pancreas (for example, cystic fibrosis or pancreatic cancer) might have abnormal pancreatic function.
+This fluid neutralizes stomach acid and is necessary to allow a number of enzymes to function in the breakdown and absorption of food.
+People with diseases involving the pancreas (for example, chronic pancreatitis, cystic fibrosis, or pancreatic cancer) might have abnormal pancreatic function.

-In performing a secretin stimulation test, a health care professional places a tube down the throat, into the stomach, then into the duodenum (upper section of small intestine).
-Secretin is administered and the contents of the duodenal secretions are aspirated (removed with suction) and analyzed over a period of about two hours.
+In performing a secretin pancreatic function test, a health care professional places a tube down the throat, into the stomach, then into the duodenum (upper section of small intestine).
+Secretin is inserted and the contents of the duodenal secretions are aspirated (removed with suction) for about an hour and analyzed.

 Fecal elastase test